shujieyangweb/shujieyangweb.github.io/_pages/about.md

 **Penn Undergraduate Research Mentoring Program (PURM)**

-Dr. Yang will serve as a PURM mentor, and the [PURM research project](https://curf.upenn.edu/content/penn-undergraduate-research-mentoring-program-purm) is now open for applications.
+Dr. Yang will serve as a PURM mentor in 2025, and the [PURM research project](https://curf.upenn.edu/content/penn-undergraduate-research-mentoring-program-purm) is now open for applications.
 Two positions are available for first- or second-year undergraduate students (currently in their 2nd or 4th semester).

 * **Benefits for PURM Students:**